Herd Immunity Is Not a Strategy

 James Hamblin: What do you make of news about a “herd-immunity strategy” reportedly being discussed in the White House?

 Howard Forman: This is one of these topics that very few people understand.
-[People] use the term “herd immunity” flippantly.
+[People] use the term herd immunity flippantly.
 Some talk about it as a policy prescription without knowing what it even means.
 And I think that there’s a lot of nuance here.
-In a situation like this where we’ve already lost 180,000 lives, we shouldn’t be flippant about things.
+In a situation like this, where we’ve already lost 180,000 lives, we shouldn’t be flippant about things.
 We should be thinking about how to avoid as much death as possible, and resume life as well as possible.

-Whenever people talk about herd immunity, whenever they talk about ‘ripping the Band-Aid off’ or any of those things, it is an absolutely dangerous idea.
+Whenever people talk about herd immunity, whenever they talk about “ripping the Band-Aid off” or any of those things, it is an absolutely dangerous idea.
 Now, I think there are lessons to be learned from Sweden, and no one should be flippant about saying Sweden was horrific or the worst thing that could have happened.
 But Sweden ultimately did not pursue the policy that we seem to be pursuing right now.

 Katherine Wells: I thought they did?

-Hamblin: Sweden became this reportedly textbook case of using a “herd immunity” approach, or at least, they initially said they were going to.
+Hamblin: Sweden became this reportedly textbook case of using a herd-immunity approach, or at least, they initially said they were going to.

 Forman: It started off with Sweden and the United Kingdom talking about pursuing herd immunity.
 Then England got cold feet and Sweden supposedly proceeded with this, but they didn’t.
 Sweden did a lot of things to curtail the spread.
 What people seem to not understand is that we do things in our country, even in some areas that are “still shut down” that would not be tolerated in Sweden.
 They still have a ban on gatherings of 50 people or more.